OctopusDeploy/blog/blog/2021-05/debugging-ssis-error/index.md

 ## The solution
 There are two solutions:

-- Manually update the Package Parameters to **Use value from package** setting.
+- Manually update the package parameters to **Use value from package** setting.
-- Use PowerShell to update the Package Parameters for you.
+- Use PowerShell to update the package parameters for you.

 ### Manual method
-The hint above describes how to navigate to the Package Parameters and manually update them.
+The hint above describes how to navigate to the package parameters and manually update them.
 However, this is inefficient as it would need to be repeated after each deployment.

 ### PowerShell
-A better solution is to add a Run a Script task to our deployment process to perform the edits for us.
+A better solution is to add a Run a Script task to your deployment process to perform the edits for you.

 The following script should get you most of the way there: